JUUL-DANMARK/.github/profile/README.md

 ## About AMU JUUL

 AMU JUUL are experts in training and further education in the field of commercial transport.
-We provide diplomas and certificates for drivers and hauliers in truck, bus, taxi and van etc. AMU JUUL has branches in Roskilde, Køge and Holbæk - in Denmark.
+We provide diplomas and certificates for drivers and hauliers in truck, bus, taxi and van etc. AMU JUUL has departments in Roskilde, Køge, Holbæk and Hvidovre - in Denmark.